KalyanbrataIISc/TCN-project/README.md

 - All images are synthetic 20×20 px lines at various angles.
 - The ANN is a simple 3-layer MLP; the SNN mimics its structure using LIF neurons in Brian2.
+- The project includes analysis of SNN robustness to background noise.
 - Plots and results are saved in the `results/plots/` directory.

 ## Citation